vanilla/docs/content/developer/accessibility/index.md

 ### Links

 Note that by default, not every browser allows tabbing to a link.
 If a link is part of normal text, that's not an issue, but if it's a part of navigation, or important UI, make sure to put a `tabindex="0"` on it.

+Links should make sense out of context.
+Screen readers can pull up in a list all links in the page.
+If you've got 40 links on your page that say: "Read More", it's difficult for the user to know what the link is about.
+See out section on the [`.sr-only`](#hiding-things-from-a-sighted-user) class for a solution around this problem.

 #### Skip Links